 Flooding from a breach of a canal embankment is largely dictated by canal and ground levels, canal embankment construction, breach characteristics and the volume of water within the canal that can discharge into the lower lying areas behind the embankment.
 The volume of water released during a breach is dependent on the pound length (i.e. the distance between locks) and how quickly the operating authorities can react to prevent further water loss, for example by the fitting of stop boards to restrict the length of the canal that can empty through the breach, or repair of the breach.
 The Canal and River Trust monitor embankments at the highest risk of failure.

-There are three canals in Stratford-on-Avon District: the Stratford-on-Avon Canal, the Oxford Canal and the Grand Union Canal.
+There are two canals in the Warwick District: the Grand Union Canal and the Stratford-on-Avon Canal.
 The Canal and River Trust were consulted to identify any instances of breaches and overtopping of each of the canals.